-1. Qualifications Required to Enrol in the Certificate
+Qualifications Required to Enrol in the Certificate

-- (a) Candidates must satisfy the admission requirements of the University. - (b) The programme of study for each candidate must be approved by the Head of Aotahi: School of Maori and Indigenous Studies, and the Dean of Arts
+- (a) Candidates must satisfy the admission requirements of the University. - (b) The programme of study for each candidate must be approved by the Head of the School of Māori and Indigenous Studies, and the Dean of Arts.

-To qualify for the Te Poutahi Reo: Certificate in Arts (Te Reo Maori), a candidate must pass courses totalling at least 75 points (maximum 90 points) in courses listed in the Schedule to this certificate.
+To qualify for the Te Poutahi Reo: Certificate in Arts (Te Reo Māori), a candidate must pass courses totalling at least 75 points (maximum 90 points) in courses listed in the Schedule to this certificate.